 Proof.
 The fact that F ×p G is directed, namely that the poset product I ×p J is directed, is clear.
 We verify conditions 1—3.

-• We verify that W is upwards-closed.
-Let (xy) ∈ W, and let (zt) be such that xz in X and yt in Y. Each of the two pairs (xy) and (zt) is in some product F(i×G(j), and we can choose the same i and the same j for both, because I ×p J is directed.
-Then (xy) ∈ W ∩ (F(i×G(j)), W ∩ (F(i×G(j)) is Scott-open hence upwards-closed in F(i×G(j), so (zt) ∈ W ∩ (F(i×G(j)), and therefore (zt) ∈ W.
+- We verify that W is upwards-closed.
+Let (x, y) ∈ W, and let (z, t) be such that x≤z in X and y≤t in Y. Each of the two pairs (x, y) and (z, t) is in some product F(i) ×p G(j), and we can choose the same i and the same j for both, because I ×p J is directed.
+Then (x, y) ∈ W ∩ (F(i) ×p G(j)), W ∩ (F(i) ×p G(j)) is Scott-open hence upwards-closed in F(i) ×p G(j), so (z, t) ∈ W ∩ (F(i) ×p G(j)), and therefore (z, t) ∈ W.

-• Let (xy) ∈ W, and let us imagine that (xy) is the supremum of a directed family (xkyk)k ∈ K in X ×p Y. We form the set W|y ≝ {z ∈ X | (zy) ∈ W}.
+- Let (x, y) ∈ W, and let us imagine that (x, y) is the supremum of a directed family (xk, yk)k ∈ K in X ×p Y. We form the set W|y ≝ {z ∈ X | (z, y) ∈ W}.
 There is an index j in J such that y ∈ G(j).
-For every object i of IW|∩ F(i) = (W ∩ (F(i×G(j)))|y.
-Since W ∩ (F(i×G(j)) is Scott-open in F(i×G(j), it is easy to see that (W ∩ (F(i×G(j)))|is Scott-open in F(i): the main part of the argument is that for every directed family (x’p)p ∈ P in F(i) whose supremum x’ is in (W ∩ (F(i×G(j)))|y, (x’y) is the supremum of the directed family (x’py)p ∈ P in F(i×G(j) and lies in W ∩ (F(i×G(j)), so some (x’py) is in W ∩ (F(i×G(j)), meaning that some x’p is in (W ∩ (F(i×G(j)))|y.
-Now that we know that (W ∩ (F(i×G(j)))|is Scott-open in F(i), namely that W|∩ F(i) is Scott-open, for every object i of I, we obtain that W|y is Scott-open in X; this is because the Scott topology on X is determined by the spaces F(i)σ, where i ranges over the objects of I.
+For every object i of I, W|y ∩ F(i) = (W ∩ (F(i) ×p G(j)))|y.
+Since W ∩ (F(i) ×p G(j)) is Scott-open in F(i) ×p G(j), it is easy to see that (W ∩ (F(i) ×p G(j)))|y is Scott-open in F(i): the main part of the argument is that for every directed family (x’p)p ∈ P in F(i) whose supremum x’ is in (W ∩ (F(i) ×p G(j)))|y, (x’, y) is the supremum of the directed family (x’p, y)p ∈ P in F(i) ×p G(j) and lies in W ∩ (F(i) ×p G(j)), so some (x’p, y) is in W ∩ (F(i) ×p G(j)), meaning that some x’p is in (W ∩ (F(i) ×p G(j)))|y.
+Now that we know that (W ∩ (F(i) ×p G(j)))|y is Scott-open in F(i), namely that W|y ∩ F(i) is Scott-open, for every object i of I, we obtain that W|y is Scott-open in X; this is because the Scott topology on X is determined by the spaces F(i)σ, where i ranges over the objects of I.

-Since (xy) is the supremum of the directed family (xkyk)k ∈ K in X ×p Y, hence in particular x is the supremum of (xk)k ∈ K in X, and since (xy) ∈ W, we have x ∈ W|y, so some xis in W|y.
-In other words, (xky) is in W for some k ∈ K.
+Since (x, y) is the supremum of the directed family (xk, yk)k ∈ K in X ×p Y, hence in particular x is the supremum of (xk)k ∈ K in X, and since (x, y) ∈ W, we have x ∈ W|y, so some xk is in W|y.
+In other words, (xk, y) is in W for some k ∈ K.

-As with the W|construction, the set W|xk ≝ {t ∈ Y | (xkt) ∈ W} is Scott-open in Y, using the fact that the Scott topology on Y is determined by the spaces G(j)σ, where j ranges over the objects of J.
+As with the W|y construction, the set W|xk ≝ {t ∈ Y | (xk, t) ∈ W} is Scott-open in Y, using the fact that the Scott topology on Y is determined by the spaces G(j)σ, where j ranges over the objects of J.

-Since (xy) is the supremum of the directed family (xk’yk’)k’ ∈ K in X ×p Y, hence in particular y is the supremum of (yk’)k’ ∈ K in Y, and since (xky) ∈ W, we have y ∈ W|xk, so some yk’ is in W|xk.
-In other words, (xkyk’) is in W for some k’ ∈ K.
+Since (x, y) is the supremum of the directed family (xk’, yk’)k’ ∈ K in X ×p Y, hence in particular y is the supremum of (yk’)k’ ∈ K in Y, and since (xk, y) ∈ W, we have y ∈ W|xk, so some yk’ is in W|xk.
+In other words, (xk, yk’) is in W for some k’ ∈ K.

-Now there is an index l in K such that (xkyk) and (xk’yk’) are both below (xlyl).
-In particular, xkxl and yk’yl.
-Since W is upwards-closed, (xlyl) is in W. This shows that W is Scott-open in X ×p Y. ☐
+Now there is an index l in K such that (xk, yk) and (xk’, yk’) are both below (xl, yl).
+In particular, xk≤xl and yk’≤yl.
+Since W is upwards-closed, (xl, yl) is in W. This shows that W is Scott-open in X ×p Y. ☐

 The core of Lawson and Xu’s argument